-The challenge process conducted by the division will include four phases, spanning 90 calendar days9:
+The challenge process conducted by the division will include four phases, spanning 90 calendar days 10:

-- Publication of Eligible Locations: Prior to beginning the Challenge Phase, the division will publish the set of locations eligible for BEAD funding, which consists of the locations resulting from the activities outlined in Sections 5 and 6 of the NTIA BEAD Challenge Process Policy Notice (e.g., administering the deduplication of funding process).
+- 1. Publication of Eligible Locations: Prior to beginning the Challenge Phase, the division will publish the set of locations eligible for BEAD funding, which consists of the locations resulting from the activities outlined in Sections 5 and 6 of the NTIA BEAD Challenge Process Policy Notice (e.g., administering the deduplication of funding process).
 The division will also publish locations considered "served," as they may be challenged.
 Tentative Date: Sept.
 15, 2024. - 2.
 Challenge Phase: During the Challenge Phase, the challenger will submit the challenge through the division challenge portal.
 This challenge will be visible to the service provider whose service availability and performance is being contested.
 The portal will notify the provider of the challenge through an automated email, which will include related information about timing for the provider's response.
 After this stage, the location will enter the "challenged" state. - a.
 Minimum Level of Evidence Sufficient to Establish a Challenge: The challenge process will verify that the address provided can be found in the Fabric and is a BSL.
 The challenge process will confirm that the challenged service is listed in the National Broadband Map and meets the definition of reliable broadband service.
 The challenge process will confirm that the email address is reachable by sending a confirmation message to the listed contact email.
 For scanned images, the challenge process will determine whether the quality is sufficient to enable optical character recognition (OCR).
 For availability challenges, the division will manually verify that the evidence submitted falls within the categories stated in the NTIA BEAD Challenge Process Policy Notice and the document is unredacted and dated. - Timeline: Challengers will have 30 calendar days to submit a challenge from the time the initial list of unserved and underserved locations, community anchor institutions, and existing enforceable commitments are posted.
 Tentative Dates: Oct.
 1-30, 2024 - 3.
-Rebuttal Phase: Only the challenged service provider may rebut the reclassification of a location or area with evidence, causing the location or locations to enter the "disputed" state.
+Rebuttal Phase: For challenges related to location eligibility, only the challenged service provider may rebut the reclassification of a location or area with evidence.
+If a provider claims gigabit service availability for a CAI or a unit of local government disputes the CAI status of a location, the CAI may rebut.
+All types of challengers may rebut planned service (P) and enforceable commitment (E) challenges.
 If a challenge that meets the minimum level of evidence is not rebutted, the challenge is sustained.
 A provider may also agree with the challenge and thus transition the location to the "sustained" state.
-Providers must regularly check the challenge portal notification method (e.g., email) for notifications of submitted challenges. - a.
-Timeline: Providers will have 30 calendar days from notification of a challenge to provide rebuttal information to the division.
-The rebuttal period begins once the provider is notified of the challenge, and thus may occur concurrently with the challenge phase.
-Tentative Dates: Nov.
-1-30, 2024
+Providers must regularly check the challenge portal notification method (e.g., email) for notifications of submitted challenges.

-9 The NTIA BEAD Challenge Process Policy Notice allows up to 120 calendar days.
+10 The NTIA BEAD Challenge Process Policy Notice allows up to 120 calendar days.
 Broadband offices may modify the model challenge process to span up to 120 days, as long as the timeframes for each phase meet the requirements outlined in the NTIA BEAD Challenge Process Policy Notice.